dseguy/changedBehavior/behavior/setExceptionHandlerType.rst

-To keep compabitility, it is important to switch types.
+To keep compatibility, it is important to switch types.

 PHP code
 ________